For Immediate Release:

 July 22, 2021

 Tapi Mbundure 202-483-7382

 Seattle – When Jeff Bezos returned from Blue Origin’s inaugural rocket launch, he pledged a renewed commitment to fighting climate change—but as PETA points out in a letter sent to him this morning, those words conflict with his pre-launch meal of chicken thighs and his notorious “breakfast octopus.”
-The United Nations states that a global shift toward a vegan diet is necessary in order to combat the worst effects of the climate crisis.
+The United Nations states that a global shift toward a vegan diet is vital if we are to combat the worst effects of the climate crisis.
 But the increased carbon in our atmosphere isn’t attributable to the razing of the Amazon rainforest to grow feed for chickens and cows alone—it’s also because of what’s on people’s plates worldwide.

 “When someone talks about saving the planet while their mouth is full of animals, that’s just blowing hot air,” says PETA President Ingrid Newkirk.
 “PETA is eager to help Jeff Bezos launch into a healthy, humane, vegan way of life that will help preserve this planet.”

 PETA notes that each person who goes vegan saves nearly 200 intelligent, sensitive, and remarkable animals a year.
 Octopuses, for example, are known to caress and kiss one another, attempt escapes, and even squirt their captors with water.
 Chickens talk to their chicks before they hatch and can solve puzzles.

 PETA—whose motto reads, in part, that “animals are not ours to eat”—opposes speciesism, a human-supremacist worldview.
 For more information, please visit PETA.org or follow the group on Twitter, Facebook, or Instagram.